irfanstract/StuDKit1/CONTRIBUTING.md

     //       ^^^^^^
     //      [Error] Type Error: 'Context' being used as type here, yet refers to value
     ```
+    the only way to resolve these,
+    is to *switch to ESM, and revert your "import" back to the original syntax `import { Context, } from ... ;`*.

 -  `ERR_REQUIRE_ESM`

 ### what to consider when defining and exporting `type`s